Ladies and gentlemen, baseball is back!

 With the MLB and MLB Players Association agreeing to a new collective bargaining agreement, the lockout is officially past us, and we are going to have a 162-game season!
 Suddenly, we have gone from a period of tremendous sadness to a time of extreme excitement.
 Now, we get to see a free-agent frenzy, while also getting ready for the season; chaos is upon us!

 With that in mind, there has never been a better time to completely dive into fantasy baseball prep.
 Now that the season is set to start on April 7th, fantasy baseball drafts are in full swing, and we’ll have to make last-minute adjustments to the prep that was done during the lockout.
 With players changing teams and new reports coming in, expect there to be a lot of change in average draft position (ADP) heading up to the season- those who can make adjustments on the fly will be at an advantage.

 To assist in preparation, we’ll be going position-by-position, looking for the good, the bad, and the breakout.
 In other words, one optimal target, a player you should avoid, and a player going past pick #300 in NFBC drafts that can be a true sleeper this year.
-Today, we’ll be focusing on the starting pitchers.
-In order to compete and handle the volatility of a long season, you’ll need to have not only a strong pitching staff, but a deep one.
-Who should you be targeting, and who should you avoid?
+Today, we’ll be focusing on the catcher position.
+At such a thin position, you can gain a serious edge if you hit gold on the right player.
+Who is that player, and who should you avoid?
 Let us dive right into it!